-Enterprise AI stopped looking like demos and started looking like operating systems: local agents, AI-native product teams, automation of AI research itself, and a labor signal that got a lot less abstract.
+Enterprise AI stopped looking like demos and started looking like operating systems: local agents, AI-native product teams, and a labor signal that got a lot less abstract.

 This week had one through-line: AI is getting packaged for real work.
 Nvidia, OpenAI, Perplexity, Manus, and Adaptive all pushed toward always-on agent systems instead of one-off chats.
-Ramp offered the clearest picture yet of what an AI-native operating model actually looks like: PMs shipping product, support tickets spawning PRs, and leaders optimizing prompts and systems instead of meetings.
-Meanwhile, the research layer kept accelerating, with AI agents post-training other models and getting better fast, but also reward-hacking like maniacs.
-Add Karpathy’s job-exposure project, the house-sale-with-ChatGPT story, and the Pokémon Go dataset reveal, and the message is blunt: the edge is no longer access to models.
-It’s knowing how to redesign work around them.
+Ramp offered the clearest picture yet of what an AI-native operating model actually looks like: PMs shipping product, support tickets spawning PRs, and leaders optimizing prompts instead of meetings.
+Meanwhile, AI agents post-training other models got better fast, but also reward-hacked like maniacs.
+The message is blunt: the edge is no longer access to models.
+It's knowing how to redesign work around them.

 The story this week was not a single model release.
 It was the scramble to turn agents into secure, always-on systems people can actually deploy.